Roadmap

 • reduce friction from install to first useful audit

-• improve repository discovery and workarea reuse
+• improve repository discovery and project reuse

 2. Stronger Remote Audit Depth